Computational-Plant-Science/plantit/README.md

 - `irods`: mock IRODS server
 - `ssh`: mock SSH connection (e.g., to cluster)

-To bypass CAS login and log directly into Django, browse to `http://localhost/accounts/login/` and use `username: admin` and `password: admin`.
+To bypass CAS login and log directly into Django, browse to `http://localhost/accounts/login/` and enter username `admin` and password `admin`.

 The default Django interface is at `http://localhost/admin/`.